citizenfx/fivem/ext/native-decls/GetEntityPopulationType.md

 int GET_ENTITY_POPULATION_TYPE(Entity entity);
 ```

-This native get an entity's population type.
+This native gets an entity's population type.

 ## Parameters
 * **entity**: the entity to obtain the population type from